Where are they now? Arsenal’s 2008-09 FA Youth Cup winners

 However, unlike his colleague, Bartley’s next permanent move kept him in the Premier League with Swansea City, for whom he played 38 games in all competitions.

-After a number of loan moves away from South Wales, he joined West Brom in the summer of 2018 and has been a regular for the club in their push for promotion back to the top-flight.
+After a number of loan moves away from South Wales, he joined West Brom in the summer of 2018 and has been a regular for the Baggies as they’ve flitted between the top two tiers.

 One of the Youth Cup champions who arrived on the first team scene with a decent profile, Frimpong looked for a while as if he’d have genuine staying power at Arsenal.